-The architectural form and decorative art of the Mao's Compound profoundly embody Confucianism and feudal ritual system, and local regional culture.
+The architectural form and decorative art of residence profoundly embody this Confucianism and feudal ritual system, and local regional culture.
 These influences are clearly reflected in the architectural layout, spatial organization, and decorative style.
-The design not only reflects the social hierarchy and respect for elders inherent in Confucianism but also emphasizes the importance of family unity and tradition, aligning with feudal values.
+The design not only reflects the social hierarchy for elders and respect inherent in Confucianism but also emphasizes importance of family unity and tradition, aligning with feudal values.
 The decorative elements further illustrate the connection between the compound and the cultural practices and beliefs of the region, showcasing the rich heritage and identity of the family.